Our favourite Thomas Hardy poems

 Thomas Hardy was born in Stinsford, Dorset on 2nd June 1840.
 Although he is perhaps best known for his novels, which include Tess of the d'Urbervilles, Far from the Madding Crowd and The Mayor of Casterbridge, Thomas Hardy also wrote poetry throughout his life.

-This month, the Macmillan Collector’s Library publishes a new collection of the Poems of Thomas Hardy, selected and introduced by journalist and author Ned Halley.
+Macmillan Collector’s Library's collection of the Poems of Thomas Hardy are selected and introduced by journalist and author Ned Halley.
 Here, Ned shares his three favourite Thomas Hardy poems from the collection.

 'Your Last Drive' by Thomas Hardy

 And saw the borough lights ahead

 To be in a week the face of the dead,